Healthy Homes Assessment Papakowhai

 building insulation inspection

-A comfortable, dry house is an ideal house
+A cozy dry home is an ideal house

 Insulation Papakowhai

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

 Check out the complete details of the Healthy Homes insulation standard.